kramse/kea-it-sikkerhed/security-in-web-development/lektionsplan.md

 ### Course reading list

-This course uses three books and a number of supporting resources.
+This course uses one books and a number of supporting resources.

 Primary literature: